joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/16/world/middleeast/gaza-university-israel-poet.html?searchResultPosition=5

 **The U.S. plans to buy enough of Pfizer’s Covid antiviral pill for 10 million people.**\
-`Pfizer on Tuesday asked the Food and Drug Administration to authorize its pill for unvaccinated people.`\
+`Pfizer on Tuesday asked the Food and Drug Administration to authorize its pill for high-risk, unvaccinated people.`\
 https://nytimes.com/2021/11/16/us/politics/biden-pfizer-covid-pill-purchase.html?searchResultPosition=6

 **John Edgar Wideman’s Art of Storytelling**\